Thomas Carter (1690–1763)

 Thomas Carter PC (Ire) (c.
 1690 - 3 September 1763) was an Anglo-Irish politician who served as the Master of the Rolls and Secretary of State in Ireland.
-British writer Horace Walpole described him as "an able and intriguing man".
+The British writer Horace Walpole described him as "an able and intriguing man".

 Education

 Carter entered Trinity College, Dublin on 9 January 1701, and graduated B.A. in 1710.

 Political career

 Carter was Member of Parliament MP for Trim in County Meath, from 1719 to 1727.
 In 1727 he was returned as a member for Hillsborough, Dungarvan, and Lismore, but chose to sit for Hillsborough, and held the seat until 1761.

 The Carters were a political family.
-Thomas Carter, the first to live at Castlemartin which he acquired in 1729, was made Master of the Rolls in Ireland in 1731, which office he had continued to hold until 1754.
+Thomas Carter, the first to live at Castlemartin which he acquired in 1729, was made Master of the Rolls in 1731, which office he had continued to hold until 1754.
 He was a skilful and experienced parliamentarian and political organiser.
 A strong, if not often violent Whig, noted for his rudeness and his loathing of English ministerial interference in Irish affairs and his satirical lampooning of political opponents earned him the nickname "Vicious Carter".

 During the late 1740s, Carter became one of the leaders of the country of Ireland as a member of the Patriot party along with Henry Boyle, speaker of the Irish House of Commons and Anthony Malone, the Prime Sergeant.

 He was made Master of the Rolls in 1731 but as one of the parliamentary managers employed by the Lord Lieutenant to ensure that the King's business was passed in the House of Commons, his actions were often maverick.
 Horace Walpole said of him that he had "Constantly fomented every discontent against the Lord Lieutenants in order to be bought off".
 Such behaviour was common in 18th-century politics where interest was so often for sale.
 Quite content to "feather his own nest", Carter did not always help his colleagues.